Deer Seasons – Archery and Crossbow

 Q. What is a CWD Containment Area and where is it located?

 A “CWD Containment Area” is an area designated by the Director of the Division of Natural Resources where deer have been found, or are near, to animals being infected with chronic wasting disease (CWD).
 The purpose of a containment area is to manage, control, eradicate and/or prevent the spread of the disease.
-The CWD Containment Area includes all of Berkeley, Hampshire, Hardy, Mineral and Morgan (carcass transport & baiting and feeding restrictions) and Grant, Jefferson counties (baiting and feeding restriction only).
+The CWD Containment Area includes all of Berkeley, Grant, Hampshire, Hardy, Jefferson, Mineral, Morgan (carcass transport & baiting and feeding restrictions) and Pendleton counties (baiting and feeding restriction only).

 Yes, with the following exceptions: baiting is prohibited in the CWD Containment Area; and it is illegal to bait or feed any wildlife at any time on public lands.

-Q. Can a crossbow be substituted for a gun during the buck firearms, muzzleloader or antlerless deer seasons?
+Q. Can a crossbow be substituted for a gun during the buck firearms or antlerless deer seasons?

-Yes, however, crossbows cannot be substituted for a muzzleloader during the muzzleloader deer season and are not permitted during the Mountaineer Heritage Season.
+Yes, however, crossbows are not permitted during the Mountaineer Heritage Season.

 Q. Which deer hunting stamps are required to be purchased prior to the season opening date?

-The RB and RRB stamps are required to be purchased no later than September 23, 2022.
-RG and RRG stamps are required to be purchased no later than Nov.
-20, 2022; and RM and RRM stamps are required to be purchased no later than Dec.
-11, 2022.
-Antlerless deer stamp (Class N or NN) may be purchased at any time.
+The RB and RRB stamps are required to be purchased no later than September 25, 2026; RG and RRG stamps are required to be purchased no later than November 22, 2026; and RM and RRM stamps are required to be purchased no later than December 13, 2026.
+Antlerless deer stamps (Class N or NN) may be purchased at any time.

 Deer, Wild Turkey and Black Bear Mountaineer Heritage Season/Regulations

-• One either sex deer, one either sex wild turkey and one bear may be taken during the Mountaineer Heritage Season.
+- One either sex deer, one either sex turkey, and one bear may be taken during the Mountaineer Heritage Season.

-• Percussion side lock rifle or pistol, flintlock rifle or pistol, long bow or recurve bow are legal weapons during the Mountaineer Heritage Season, except that only long and recurve bows are legal in Logan, McDowell, Mingo and Wyoming counties.
+- Percussion side lock rifle or pistol, flintlock rifle or pistol, long bow or recurve bow are legal weapons during the Mountaineer Heritage Season.
+Only long and recurve bows are legal in Logan, McDowell, Mingo, and Wyoming counties for taking deer during this season, while all other weapons are permitted for bear and turkey.
+Please consult the 2026-2027 Hunting and Trapping Regulations Summary for additional details on weapons permitted for each species (page 32).

 Q. Can I use a muzzleloader during the Mountaineer Heritage season with a telescopic sight?